 Austria is a landlocked country of approximately 8.7 million inhabitants in Central Europe.
 It is bordered by the Czech Republic and Germany to the north, Slovakia and Hungary to the east, Slovenia and Italy to the south, and Switzerland and Liechtenstein to the west.
 The territory of Austria covers 83,878 square kilometres (32,385 sq mi) and has a temperate and alpine climate.
 Austria's terrain is highly mountainous due to the presence of the Alps; only 32% of the country is below 500 metres (1,640 ft), and its highest point the Grossglockner is 3,798 metres (12,460 ft).
 The majority of the population speaks German, which is also the country's official language.
 Other local official languages are Croatian, Hungarian and Slovene.

-As a federal republic, Austria is comprised of nine independent federal states or provinces: Burgenland, Carinthia, Lower Austria, Upper Austria, Salzburg, Styria, Tyrol, Vorarlberg and Vienna.
+As a federal republic, Austria is comprised of nine independent federal states (also referred to as provinces): Burgenland, Carinthia, Lower Austria, Upper Austria, Salzburg, Styria, Tyrol, Vorarlberg and Vienna.

 The origins of Austria date back to the time of the Roman Empire when a Celtic kingdom was conquered by the Romans in approximately 15 BC and later became Noricum, a Roman province, in the mid-1st century AD—an area which mostly encloses today's Austria.
 In 788 AD, the Frankish king Charlemagne conquered the area and introduced Christianity.
 Under the native Habsburg dynasty, Austria became one of the great powers of Europe.
 In 1867, the Austrian Empire was reformed into Austria-Hungary.